ajcumine/pokelm/BLOG.md

 I ended up removing the empty data type so question 2 became redundant.
 From conversations around the topic it became clear that having a function that returns the data type is the way to go.

 The answer to question 1 was to have some kind of View module which can return some styling.
-For a repeated but of view html to display a pokemon something like:
+For a repeated but of view html to display a Pokemon something like:

 ```elm
 type alias Pokemon =